 Changeover-day emergency response

 The most disruptive emergencies are the ones found by the cleaner at changeover.
 Next guest is arriving in 4-6 hours.
-The standing arrangement covers this:
+The process that works:

 - Cleaner discovers issue and reports immediately